 Find out more about ACFN’s tar sands challenge.

 Shell is one of the biggest oil companies in the world and its influence is felt far beyond Alberta.
-Shell has been one of the most prominent opponents of the EU Fuel Quality Directive (FQD), legislation which would discourage tar sands oil from being imported into the EU.
-Shell has been working day and night to cosy up to the UK government, in what the Guardian calls a ‘schmooze-athon’, to discourage the UK from supporting the FQD.
+Shell has been one of the most prominent opponents of the EU Fuel Quality Directive (FQD), legislation which would discourage tar sands oil from being importehttps://www.no-tar-sands.org/files/campaigns/d into the eu. shell has been working day and night to cosy up to the uk government, in what the guardian calls a ‘schmooze-athon’, to discourage the UK from supporting the FQD.

 See more on lobbying and the FQD.